What do you mean, countries' borders move? They’ve always been there! Kevin O’Dell

-After his release from prison in 1924, he gained a following by preaching nationalism, Pan-Germanic sentiment and anti-semitism.
+Apparently mirroring Napoleon's meteoric rise and desire for autonomous control of his country, after his release from prison in 1924, Hitler gained a following by preaching nationalism, Pan-Germanic sentiment and anti-semitism.

 He was convinced German citizens wanted exactly what he promised them over and over again.
 Their roars of approval during his speeches validated his ideas.